 When it comes to NBCDs (as with so many other issues), predictability is power in pursuit of the public health.

-A year ago, the Food and Drug Administration quietly posted a public notice that it wanted to hire an independent lab to test a generic drug that it had already approved.
+As my friend and former FDA colleague Dr. Scott Gottlieb has pointed out, a year ago, the Food and Drug Administration quietly posted a public notice that it wanted to hire an independent lab to test a generic drug that it had already approved.
 FDA wanted to make sure the drug was safe and effective.

 The issue concerned a copy formulation of a complex, intravenous medicine used to replenish kidney-dialysis patients’ stores of iron.
 FDA had approved this “generic” version of the drug in March 2011 because it believed that laboratory data showed that the replica version of the drug was the exact same as the original branded medicine it was copied from.
 In announcing the request for independent testing of the generic version, FDA was indirectly saying it might have been wrong.